Large tortoiseshell: Biology

 The adult insect (imago) over-winters in dry dark places, such as hollow trees or out buildings.
 In late February or early March the butterflies emerge and mate.
 The females lay their pale green eggs (ova) in a continuous band around the upper twigs of elm (Ulmus spp.), sallow (Salix caprea and Salix viminalis), pear (Pyrus spp.), Malus, Sorbus, Crataegus, Populus, and Prunus spp. trees.

 The caterpillars (larvae) are gregarious, and systematically strip the topmost twigs of the tree bare.
 They seem to have little defence against predation by birds.
 It is possible that their decline and extinction in the British Isles (late 1970s) was owing to the loss of predatory birds, which previously had preyed upon smaller birds if they strayed to the tops of these trees.

 The full-grown larva spins a silk girdle around a twig further down the tree, and hangs from this by means of hooks (cremaster) at its rear end, to pupate.
 The chrysalis (pupa) is greyish brown with a slight silvery sheen.
 The species is univoltine, i.e. there is only one generation per year, the imagines emerging in July and August seek out sources high in sugar on which to feed.
 Tree sap and fermenting fruit are particularly popular.

+In popular culture

+The large tortoiseshell is featured in Eon Productions' James Bond film On Her Majesty's Secret Service.
+While visiting M (evidently an amateur lepidopterist) in the study at his country home, Bond remarks over M's shoulder on the small size of a Nymphalis polychloros specimen, to M's surprise at his knowledge of lepidoptery, and perhaps his skill in not misidentifying the specimen as the smaller and more common small tortoiseshell (Aglais urticae).
+However, N. polychloros is not the specimen that M is handling during the exchange, though there is what appears to be a N. polychloros on the microscope slide mounted nearby.